Social security payments and related benefits

 Most of the social security payments in Chile are burden by the employee.
 The employer’s obligation is to deduct that payment from the gross salary.

 If the employer fails to do so, he can be liable for the payment and this evasion can be considered a felony.

-The direct cost of the company is the insurance for work accidents.
+The direct cost of the company is to work accidents’ insurance.
 Usually, the cost is 0.95% of the employee’s salary.
 This amount may rise if the company has accidents.
 This payment also entitles de company to receive free of charge advice about health and security at the work place from entities that are in charge of the administration of this insurance.

 Employees are entitled to receive part of the benefits of the company.
 The employer has the right to choose between two systems: either the company shares 30% of the company’s profit among the workers or the company pays them a fixed amount of 25% of their income with a limit of 4.75 minimum wages (that is about U$120 monthly).